graphite-project/carbonate/README.md

   -f METRICS_FILE, --metrics-file METRICS_FILE
                         File containing metric names to filter, or '-' to read from STDIN (default: -)
+  -a AGGREGATION_RULES, --aggregation-rules AGGREGATION_RULES
+                        File containing rules used in conjunction with the "aggregated-consistent-hashing" relay method (default:
+                        /opt/graphite/conf/aggregation-rules.conf)
   -n NODE, --node NODE  Filter for metrics belonging to this node (default:
                         self)
   -I, --invert          Invert the sieve, match metrics that do NOT belong to